ohel/gaincms/README.md

 ## Visitor statistics

 GainCMS has its own simple visitor statistics support so as not to give too much information to big corporations.
 To enable the visitor statistic, simply create the directory *DIR_STATS_BASE*, defined in *index.php*.
 Statistics may be parsed with the Python script *parse_stats.py*.
 You may also ignore IP addresses from the statistics: see `CONFIG_STATS_IP_IGNORE_FILE` in *index.php*.
-List one IP per line in the file.
+List one IPv4 address or IPv6 prefix per line in the file.
 The addresses mentioned there won't be logged.

 ## Web server configuration